 Business Administration Apprenticeships

-Administrators play a vital role in the success of organisations.
-They support and engage with different departments, and work independently or as part of a team to develop, implement, maintain and improve administrative services
+Administrators play a pivotal role in the success of organisations, supporting and engaging with different departments, working independently or as part of a team, and developing and implementing core administrative services.

-In addition to our standard programme, we also offer specialist pathways in legal and medical (a small additional cost applies in each case).
+In addition to our standard programme, we also offer specialist pathways in the legal and medical sectors (a small additional cost applies in each case).

 Our specialist legal pathway introduces apprentices to an area of law, enabling them to be more effective administrators within legal teams, and providing an excellent foundation for progression onto our paralegal and solicitor programmes.